Home · Blog · Blockchain Technology · · Updated Nov 20, 2025 · 5 min read

 Polkadot

-Polkadot’s core framework, Substrate, is written entirely in Rust.
+Polkadot’s Substrate framework is built entirely in Rust.

 Solana